Grace Turner: Storylines

 Grace briefly returned to town to visit Sharon, before returning two years later.
 Sharon was mortified to realize that software tycoon Cameron Kirsten was in town to make a business deal with Newman Enterprises.
 It was soon revealed that, during her recent absence from Genoa City, Cameron raped Sharon.
 When Cameron attempted to rape Sharon again, she knocked him out with a wine bottle, thinking she had killed him.
 After dragging the body behind a dumpster, Sharon asked Larry Warton to dispose of it for her.
 At a bar, Sharon ran into Grace, who told her that she had been dating Cameron, and she accused her of murdering her lover.

 Sharon began having what she thought were paranoid delusions of Cameron's rotting body appearing in her living room.
 Desperate to find out for sure if Cameron was dead, Sharon and her mother-in-law Nikki Newman went into the sewer, where Larry had dumped the body.
 They found a body that was wearing Cameron's clothes, but it had decomposed beyond recognition.
 It was revealed later that Cameron was still alive.
 The "hauntings" had been a trick set up by Cameron and Grace, and the body Sharon and Nikki had found was actually that of Frank Barritt, Cassie's biological father, whom Cameron had killed himself.
 Nick and Sharon convinced Grace to testify against Cameron, and he was jailed for his crimes.
 The Newmans were grateful to Grace for saving Sharon, and Grace now works for a Newman Enterprises subsidiary in New York City.

 In August 2014, Nick calls Grace and asks her to come back to Genoa City.
 He meets up with her in a hotel room, where Grace waits for him in her underwear, ready to seduce Nick.
 He tells her that he has gotten back with Sharon and isn't there for a booty call.
 Nick wants Grace to help him.
 He tells her about Cassie's look-alike Mariah Copeland.
 She was hired by Nick's father Victor Newman to drive Sharon insane.
 After the plan failed, Sharon took Mariah in.
 However Nick is questioning Mariah's past.
 He asks Grace if she can remember Cassie's birth.
 Grace opens up about the day, telling Nick that she and Sharon's mother Doris were with Sharon in the hospital.
 While neither of them got to witness Cassie's birth, Grace remembers a nurse named Helen - Mariah's mother.
 Nick thanks Grace for her help.
 Grace returns to Genoa City again, this time in November 2014, arriving at Sharon's doorstep to see Mariah for herself; the pair exchange conversation, with Grace admitting she attempted to seduce Nick the last time she was in town months earlier.
 Infuriated, Sharon throws Grace out, with Grace remarking how she cannot wait to see how things turn out for Sharon and Nick.

+Reception

+Candace Young from Soaps She Knows called Grace "Seductive", a "Trouble-Maker" and a "bad girl" who "had her eye on her best friend's man."